Logo Icon

 Dead Ringer 100% Identical or duplicate Shweta is a dead ringer for her grandmother.

-Drive someone up the wall Irritating someone very much My neighbor plays his drum in the night, and it drives me up the wall.
+Drive someone up the wall Irritating someone very much My neighbour plays his drum at night, driving me up the wall.

-Finger Licking good A very tasty food or meal Mom's soup was so delicious that I had three bowls, it was finger-lickin' good
+Finger Licking Good A very tasty food or meal Mom's soup was so delicious that I had three bowls; it was finger-licking'' good.

 Following are some of the examples of the idioms with their themes: